-- More than 6 weeks prior to the course start date, payments will be reimbursed, minus a $150 cancellation fee.
-Payments transferred to another class will be made at no charge; however transferred payments are non-refundable.
+- More than 10 weeks prior to the series start date, cancellations will be reimbursed in full, minus a $50 per series cancellation fee.
+Transfers to any workshops or future series will be made at no charge; transferred deposits are non-refundable.

 - In the unlikely event of instructor illness or insufficient enrollment, SFBI will notify students by phone or email at least 10 business days before the scheduled start of a canceled class.
 In this case, students will receive a full refund of their tuition payment or may apply unused funds toward an alternate class.
 SFBI is not responsible for any hotel or airline fees that may incur in case of a canceled class.
 We recommend contacting SFBI to confirm enrollment before booking a trip to San Francisco.

 Listed below are the items you must bring to class.